 There are several exceptions, such as sterile environments in the hospital (operating room, recovery room, ICU) and religious organizations.
-Read more about where service animals can go.
+Read more on our blog about where service animals can go.

 Service animals are permitted in ambulances as long as there is room, and as long as the animal won’t be getting in the way or interfering with the emergency staff’s job.

 In hospitals, service animals are allowed in places like patient rooms, clinics, cafeterias and lunch rooms, and even in the ER and examination rooms.

 A service animal may be excluded in a hospital anywhere the animal may be compromising a sterile environment, such as in an operating room or burn unit.

 There are a few examples of service doing cases having gone to court for being excluded in a hospital setting.
 In one example, a patient wanted to bring their service dog into the emergency room with her.

 A hospital in Tennessee said that no animals, even service animals, were to be allowed to go anywhere past the waiting room.

 A court judge ruled that this was wrong.
 Hospitals and healthcare staff can only keep a service animal out of a service area such as an emergency room, when they can actually prove that that particular animal will pose a risk that can’t be eliminated.

 In another example, a patient had a service dog in her hospital room with her.
 The hospital staff asked to remove the dog because of a strong smell coming from the dog.
 In addition, the dog growled and snapped at the staff.

 The hospital made a reasonable attempt to improve the smell in the room, but nothing worked.
 The court ruled that even though it was a service dog, this dog was indeed threatening the health and safety of other people at the hospital, and it was allowed to be removed.